Xavek/flaregate/README.md

 We will show end-to-end transfer of the tokens (USDT-0 to USDT-9) (bidirectionally) at 1:1 pricing as we can only use the whitelisted token on the relayer.

-The Dapp is publically usable on : https://flaregate.vercel.app
+The Dapp is publically usable on: https://flaregate.vercel.app

+Loom video explaining the demo is available at: https://www.loom.com/share/ed4b3f5b98b24c32ba76939a3e204195?sid=de81c03e-f919-4876-b3ae-27d64c5bcbfe

 Relayers used: (deployed by Flare team)